joshua-data/joshua-data.github.io/_posts/2023-05-21-sankey-chart.md

 layout: post
 title: "Let’s Create the Sankey Chart"
 tags:
-  - english
-  - sql
+  - SQL
-  - bigquery
+  - BigQuery
-  - redash
+  - Redash
-  - data_visualization
+  - Data Visualization
 ---

 > In this article, I’m going to tell you how you can create the Sankey Chart starting from GA4, BigQuery, and up to Redash.